samscam/tootygraph/README.md

 # Tootygraph

-Tootygraph is an photography-focussed fediverse client app (though currently only supports Mastodon)
+* Tootygraph is an playful, photography-focussed fediverse client app for iOS
+* It definitely supports Mastodon, but should also support Pleroma, Pixelfed, Akkoma, Friendica, others thanks to [TootSDK](https://github.com/TootSDK/TootSDK)

-Currently at experimental initial stages.
+* Currently at experimental initial stages.

-UI entirely-mostly done using SwiftUI
+* UI entirely-mostly done using SwiftUI

-Tootygraph is open source.
+* Tootygraph is open source.
 Apache 2.0 license.
+Done for love and fun, and free forever in all senses of the word.

 ## Appreciations and credits: